tunyuanchang/Projects/README.md

 ### Analysis of Trend in Taiwan Stock Market
 ###### Python, Machine Learning, Pattern Recognition
 * Implement methods of regression and classification to predict the rise or fall of TWSE.
-* Improve the performance with Recurrent Neural Network.
+* Improve the performance with Recurrent Neural Network (RNN).

 <!--
 ### Embedded System